 - Hearing Impairment – Another complication that may arise due to diabetes is hearing impairment.
 The American Diabetes Association reports that hearing loss is twice as common in people with diabetes.
 Of the 88 million adults in the U.S. who have prediabetes, the rate of hearing loss is 30 percent higher.
 People with difficulty hearing may experience problems managing daily life.
 Hearing loss may limit employment options and the ability to socialize.

 - Alzheimer’s Disease – The condition can also increase the risk of being diagnosed with Alzheimer’s disease and other dementias.
 Alzheimer’s is the most common form of dementia.
 Dementia is a generic term for memory loss and other cognitive abilities that interfere with daily life.
 Alzheimer’s is an irreversible brain disorder with no available cure.
 Medication and other interventions may help to reduce symptoms.

-Contact a Social Security Disability Attorney if you are experiencing complications of diabetes that are impacting your ability to maintain gainful employment or perform normal activities of everyday living.
+Contact a New Jersey Disability Lawyer if you are experiencing complications of diabetes that are impacting your ability to maintain gainful employment or perform normal activities of everyday living.